 GameInstance

-GameInstance has one instance that persists throughout the lifetime of the game.
+GameInstance has one instance that persists throughout the session of the game from launch till shutdown.
 Traveling between maps and menus will maintain the same instance of this class.
-This class can be used to provide event hooks of handling network errors, loading of user data like game settings and generally features that are not relevant to only a specific level of your game.
+It can be used to provide event hooks of handling network errors, loading of user data like game settings and generally features that are not relevant to only a specific level of your game.

 Accessing GameInstance